Online Collaboration Resources

 Scheduling Time for Collaboration

 Doodle is a tool to support collaboration.
 Do you ever have difficulty scheduling a meeting with others?
 Finding the best day and time?
 Or figuring out the best time to meet together for parent conferences?
 To hold an event?
 This is a great tool to find out when the majority of meeting participants are available to meet, either online or in person.
-Another tool that is similar but contains additional features is Meeting Wizard.

 On the right is a screenshot of responses to a question about how often a group wanted to meet.
 The totals of how many responded affirmatively is shown at the bottom of each column.
 It's that easy!